luksi1/docker-foreman/README.md

 Go through the following to setup your environment:

-1. All source files need to be in /opt/foreman. <b>This is hardcoded in the volumes so you need to do this!</b>
-2. Setup your .env file
+1. Setup your .env file
-3. Copy in SSL certificates and import your database if you are migrating from an existing instance
+2. Copy in SSL certificates and import your database if you are migrating from an existing instance
-4. Run
+3. Run

 #### .env